KayeeNL/sitecore-sif-autoinstall-publishingservice/README.md

 # SIF scripts for Sitecore to autoinstall the Sitecore Publishing Service (SPS) and corresponding Publishing Module.

-This projects contains 2 Powershell scripts that both use the Sitecore Install Framework (SIF) to auto install the Publishing Service &amp; auto install the Publishing Module on top of the Content Management instance.
+This projects contains 2 Powershell scripts that both use the Sitecore Install Framework (SIF) to **auto install the Publishing Service** &amp; **auto install the Publishing Module** on top of the ContentManagement instance or StandAlone instance.
 The Publishing Service allows for high-performance publishing in large scale Sitecore setups.

 # Prerequisites

-Read the readme file in the SitecorePackages directory!
-Copy over the Publishing Service Sitecore package and the specific Publishing Service module package to the SitecorePackages folder.
+**Read the readme file in the SitecorePackages directory!** Copy over the Publishing Service Sitecore package (4.3.0) and the specific Publishing Service module package (for your Sitecore version) to the SitecorePackages folder.
+See https://kb.sitecore.net/articles/761308 for the Sitecore Publishing Service compatibility table.

 ## Adjust necessary parameters

-Open up the parameters.ps1 file and adjust the necessary $webroot, $postfix & $SqlServer values if necessary.
+Open up the parameters.ps1 file and adjust the necessary $Webroot, $Postfix & $SqlServer values if necessary.

 # How to install?